 Therefore, there are many monuments and large graves dedicated to Vietnam War soldiers.
 All of them are heroes that lay down their life for their motherland to desire a peaceful, independence, freedom, and happy life.

-DMZ VIETNAM TOUR FULL DAY
+HUE DMZ VIETNAM TOUR FULL DAY

 When you have filled in all of the necessary information about yourself in the DMZ tour booking form, our professional guide and private car driver will pick you up at your hotel in Hue city.
 After that, we drive you to the Vietnam Demilitarized Zone in Quang Tri province when everything is ready.
-The tour of DMZ from Hue – DMZ full day tour will start.
+The DMZ tour from Hue – DMZ full day tour will start.

-Hue DMZ Tour In The Morning
+In The Morning

-La Vang Holy Land
+La Vang Holyland

 Firstly, we will visit the La Vang Holy Land – the center of the Holy Mother of the Catholic Church in Vietnam.
 There is a myth in this region that the Virgin Mary arrived in 1978 to protect Christians from misery and misfortune.
 As a result, they built a sacred shrine near the three banyan trees.